ricoen/ricoen/README.md

 I 👽 science

-🎓 Graduate of Computer Engineering Major, Bachelor of Electrical Engineering<br>
+🎓 Graduate of Computer Engineering Major, Bachelor of Electrical Engineering.<br>
 🌱 I’m currently learn and do research in IoT and Machine Learning for Embedded System.<br>

 <!-- **Louis Pasteur** said: